PlasmaHH/vdb/doc/ASM.md

   * `>0` prints the header every N lines
 * `vdb-asm-debug-registers` shows additional information about possible register values
 * `vdb-asm-debug-all` shows all sorts of debug information (may break formatting)
+* `vdb-asm-variable-expansion-limit` Limits the depth of subobject expansions for local variables.

 ## Information enhancement functionality